orels1/shaders.orels.sh/src/pages/docs/orl-standard/hotspotting.md

   - Add: **Smoothness Modifier** is added on top of the base smoothness
   - Multiply: The base smoothness is multiplied by the **Smoothness Modifier**
 - Smoothness Modifier: Adjusts the smoothness of the dirt

+### Groove AO

-- Groove AO: Controls the strength of Ambient Occlusion in the grooves between the tiles
+- AO Strength: Controls the strength of Ambient Occlusion in the grooves between the tiles
-- AO Masking: Controls the spread of the AO from the grooves of the tiles
+- Mask Min/Max: Controls the spread of the AO from the grooves of the tiles
+- Nudge: Shifts the AO with precise control
+- Sharpness: Controls the sharpness of the AO edge.

 ## Per-Tile Variance